 A few of the more reputable names who toyed with the art include Man Ray, Picasso and Matisse.

 Here & Now

-To set the record straight, my photographs are not digitally created, nor have they been manipulated or adjusted with editing software.
-No trickery, no cut-and-pasting.
+My photographs are not digitally created, nor have they been manipulated or adjusted with editing software.
+No trick photography ... no cut-and-pasting.
 Just a single, long-exposure photograph.

 There is no 'secret' to creating them - as such - though I like to compare the technique to 'magic'.
 Therefore, if someone reveals how a particular magic trick was achieved, the art behind the illusion is somewhat of an anti-climax.

 But How Did I Get Here?

 My early days are somewhat of a blur, but I have been reliably informed that I worked with such luminaries as Monty Python ('The Meaning of Life' 1983), Noel Edmonds ('The Late Late Breakfast Show' 1984-85) and Queen ('Live Magic at Wembley' 1986).

 At the end of the 80s I left the bright lights and moved over to Television News and Current Affairs where, as a cameraman, I spent time with Roger Cook ('The Cook Report' 1990-91) and then joined Sky News in 1992 who swiftly packed me off to Bosnia (more than once) and then onwards to South Africa to witness Nelson Mandela taking office in 1994.